How I found the right cannabis strain for sex

 Explore what works best for you

 In a perfect world, I’d do more sessions, do it in a controlled environment, have more people try the same products, and have it be double-blinded.
-But there’s only so much time in the day to get high and masturbate, and I have a company to run and employees to support.
+But there’s only so much time in the day to get high with these arousing strains and masturbate, and I have a company to run and employees to support.
 So here we are, working within the boundaries of the real world.

 Based on these experiences and the over 200 sessions I’ve done over the past five years, it does seem cannabis has an effect—and different types of cannabis can have different effects, for better or worse.
 Whether it’s terpenes, menstrual cycle, fairy dust, or something else, it seems like there’s something going on here that makes experiences different.